 The Live Record of a Concert in Germany as a Sign of Peace

-Harris fulfils the wish of his own invented soldier: “On his dying words he prays, Tell the world of Paschendale” – another wording for the enigmatic “Lest We Forget”.
+Harris fulfils the wish of his own invented soldier who wishes for his story to be told – another wording for the well-known slogan “Lest We Forget”.
 Going back to Death on the Road, I want to point out that this story was told to a German audience.
 And no-one seems to even realise.
 The long tradition of British Paschendaele and WWI reception has not only travelled to Germany, but was also recorded there.
 A British band and their German audience commemorate Paschendaele together; something which shows that Paschendaele has been overcome and is yet unforgotten.
 In my eyes, this record of a live concert has a much deeper meaning and much more impact than it might have at the first glance.
 This is a message of peace and hope.

 Selection of WWI Poetry Focused on Paschendaele (all taken from Poetry Foundation (poetryfoundation.org)):

 - Owen Wilfried.
 “Anthem for Doomed Youth”. https://www.poetryfoundation.org/poems/47393/anthem-for-doomed-youth [10/20/18]